When the Mental Health Act Was Passed: A Look at Its Historical Impact

 The Rise of Community Mental Health Initiatives

-Overview of Later Mental Health Laws and Acts
+Later Mental Health Laws and Acts

 About Haven Health and Wellness

 At Haven Health and Wellness, we provide comprehensive, compassionate, and personalized mental health support tailored to individual needs.
-Serving clients throughout Washington and Oregon areas, our services include neuro-affirming assessments, integrative mental health care, medication management, gender-affirming care, and specialized support for neurodivergent identities.
-Our experienced team prioritizes creating a safe, inclusive environment that empowers each person on their journey toward mental wellness.
+We serve clients throughout Washington and Oregon areas.
+Our services include:

 Contact Us